Cloud computing architecture: Storage

 An online network storage where data is stored and accessible to multiple clients.
 Cloud storage is generally deployed in the following configurations: public cloud, private cloud, community cloud, or some combination of the three also known as hybrid cloud.

 In order to be effective, the cloud storage needs to be agile, flexible, scalable, multi-tenancy, and secure.

 Delivery

 Software as a service (SaaS)

-The software-as-a-service (SaaS) service-model involves the cloud provider installing and maintaining software in the cloud and users running the software from cloud over the Internet (or Intranet).
+The software-as-a-service (SaaS) service-model involves the cloud provider installing and maintaining software in the cloud and users running the software from the cloud over the Internet (or intranet).
 The users' client machines require no installation of any application-specific software since cloud applications run in the cloud.
 SaaS is scalable, and system administrators may load the applications on several servers.
-In the past, each customer would purchase and load their own copy of the application to each of their own servers, but with the SaaS the customer can access the application without installing the software locally.
+In the past, each customer would purchase and load their own copy of the application to each of their own servers, but with SaaS, the customer can access the application without installing the software locally.
 SaaS typically involves a monthly or annual fee.

 Software as a service provides the equivalent of installed applications in the traditional (non-cloud computing) delivery of applications.

 Software as a service has four common approaches: